-3GPP QoS flow in SMF defines QoS identification and its priority according to resource types and QoS information is transferred to AP and STA.
-At first, QoS mapping from 3GPP QoS to WLAN QoS is necessary.
-WLAN shall support fine granularity of QoS and priority because 5G QoS ID has 6 bits and specifies QoS parameters involving GBR (Guaranteed Bit Rate), latency and PER.
-Secondly, packet scheduling in STA and AP shall control MAC operation to meet required QoS.
-AP QoS profile and STA DRB (Data Radio Bearers) contains service QoS identification and its parameters to define data rate, packet latency and PER value.
-Packet scheduler configures data rate, packet latency, PER and packet size for MSDU packet.
-And QoS mapping to WLAN domain needs to specify R9 and N1 interface to send QoS profile and QoS DRB information, respectively.
+3GPP QoS flow in SMF describes QoS identification and its priority according to resource types, and the QoS information is transferred to AP and STA.
+QoS mapping from 3GPP QoS to WLAN QoS is necessary.
+WLAN must support fine granularity for QoS and priority because 5G QoS ID has 6 bits and specifies QoS parameters involving GBR, latency and PER.
+The packet scheduling function in STA and AP should configure the MAC operation to support the required QoS.
+AP QoS profile and STA Data Radio Bearers (DRB), provided by the 5G Core, contains service QoS identification and parameters to define data rate, packet latency and PER values.
+The packet scheduler configures data rate, packet latency, PER and packet size for an MSDU packet to support these requirements (see Figure 13).

+Figure 13.
+QoS mapping and scheduling example of WLAN

+QoS mapping to the WLAN domain relies on the R9 and N1 interfaces to send QoS profile and QoS DRB information, respectively.
 Alternatively, QoS DRB may be delivered from the AP to the STA over R8 interface if QoS DRB through NAS signaling is not available.
-It is reported that transmission time scheduling can guarantee low packet latency and that Hybrid ARQ supports PER improvement.
-To support GBR, data rate and bandwidth control is required.
+It is well known that TSPEC based transmission time scheduling can guarantee low packet latency and that Hybrid ARQ supports PER improvement [19-20].
+To support GBR, data rate and bandwidth control are required.

-14Figure 14.
-QoS mapping and scheduling example of WLAN

-6.2 Technical Recommendations
+Technical recommendations

-WLAN supports high data rate to meet the performance of 5G network vision in the low mobility scenario and it is integrated as anone of access networks for 3GPP 5G network.
-Therefore, 802.11 should consider adding new functional entities and signaling procedures to support interworking with the 3GPP 5G network.
-The following 802.11 services and facilities should be enhanced:
+WLAN supports high data rates that are necessary to meet the performance goals of the 5G network in the low mobility scenarios, and WLAN needs to support interworking capability to 3GPP 5G network for ATSSS function.
+Therefore, the 802.11 Working Group should consider adding some new functional entities and signaling procedures to enhance the support of interworking with the 3GPP 5G network.
+Enhancements to the following 802.11 services and facilities should be considered:

 Active scanning facility